ClownTEK/media-backups/README.md

   * Database access is really limited.
 How does one make sqlite db access less exclusive?
   * Should store file meta info to limit need to recalc sha1 sums.
+  * Some way to request disks be removed while backup-files.py is running.
+  * Store chunk size info.
+  * Store disk size info.